Frequently Asked Questions

 Many apps and sites are powered almost completely by an API such as a GraphQL schema, so it's important to make sure the API is healthy at all times.
 Indicators of an unhealthy service include long response times, high resource usage, and unusual traffic patterns.

-Apollo Engine is a great tool to track many of these things.
+Apollo Graph Manager is a great tool to track many of these things.
 It allows close inspection of fields to make it easy to see both total response times as well as how long each field took to execute.

-Apollo Engine also has some integrations to make monitoring easier.
+Apollo Graph Manager also has some integrations to make monitoring easier.
 The Slack Integration delivers daily reports to give teams a quick overview of the health of their schema.
 The DataDog integration) works with existing DataDog accounts, to help teams track schema performance.

 You have a good understanding of how to write, deploy, and monitor GraphQL in production.
 You are looking to scale GraphQL features to your entire product line.